culibraries/library-reporting/README.md

 Creating an issue is the easiest way to contribute.
 Have an idea for a report?
 Follow the steps below for how to get things going.

+# Getting access to this repository
+Just ping the pod on Teams with your github username and someone will add you to the repository.

 # What is a report?
 A report consists of data that helps you in your work.
 It may come from FOLIO or it may come from other systems.
 After a report is "run" it may consist of columns and rows of data.
 But a report, as we define it, also refers to the _documentation for how to generate the report_.
 These docs will allow others, and maybe even your future self, to run and perhaps contribute to the report's development.